 The EP client device settings that we created in above step is deployed to the target collection named All Windows 7 Computers.

-After few minutes when you log in to one of the machines which was a part of target collection to which the EP client device settings was applied, we see that the EP client has been installed but it needs to be updated (Status color is RED) as the definition updates are missing.[us_message color=”success”]When you install an Endpoint Protection point, an Endpoint Protection client is installed on the server hosting the Endpoint Protection point.[/us_message]
+After few minutes when you log in to one of the machines which was a part of target collection to which the EP client device settings was applied, we see that the EP client has been installed but it needs to be updated (Status color is RED) as the definition updates are missing.[us_message color=”green”]When you install an Endpoint Protection point, an Endpoint Protection client is installed on the server hosting the Endpoint Protection point.[/us_message]

 Next we will create an Antimalware policy.
 Antimalware policies when deployed to the collections specify how Endpoint Protection protects them from malware and other threats.
 These antimalware policies include information about the scan schedule, the types of files and folders to scan, and the actions to take when malware is detected.
 When you enable Endpoint Protection, a default antimalware policy is applied to client computers.
 You can also use additional policy templates that are supplied or create your own custom antimalware policies to meet the specific needs of your environment.
 It’s recommended to create your own antimalware policy.

 To create a antimalware policy, in Configuration Manager console, click Assets and Compliance expand Endpoint Protection, right click Antimalware Policies and click Create Antimalware Policy.

 Specify a name for the new antimalware policy and enable all the settings as shown in the below screenshot.
 Click OK.

 On the left pane, click Definition updates, on the right pane we see the settings on how EP clients will receive definition updates.

 Click on Set Source, we see a new window showing the options using which we can deploy the definition updates to the EP clients.
 Uncheck all the sources and select Updates distributed from Configuration Manager and click OK.
 This option uses Configuration Manager software updates to deliver definition and engine updates to computers in your hierarchy.